Nodes in the Chromia network

 Responding to queries

 In addition to transactions that invoke operations and modify data, Chromia enables developers to perform read-only queries within decentralized applications (dapps).
 Similar to transactions, you typically execute queries using one of Chromia's client libraries.
 However, unlike transactions, nodes running Postchain quickly respond to read-only queries without needing to verify consensus.
-This efficiency allows you to implement your own consensus verification strategy on the client or frontend if necessary.
-For example, you could randomly select a node from the cluster for a query, or in more complex scenarios, you might query multiple nodes and validate consensus on the frontend.
+Due to Chromia's strong consensus guarantees and data integrity, querying a single node is sufficient for most applications.
+For specialized use cases requiring additional redundancy or when implementing custom failover strategies, you can optionally query multiple nodes and compare responses to ensure consistency.

 You define queries in Rell, making them an integral part of the deployed code for a dapp.
 They automatically become part of the dapp's API and you can invoke them through a client library by providing the necessary arguments.